 Bottom Left - Phil Thompson, Bottom right - Les Braid

 Despite several line-up changes The Swinging Blue Jeans are still going strong today !
 The band still featured original member Ray Ennis until his retirement from the group in May 2010.
-Photo was taken back stage on the 2008 Solid Gold 60s Tour.
+Photo was taken back stage at one of the gigs on tour in Finland in 2008.
 From Left to Right: Ray Ennis, Rhythm Guitar and Vocals - Phil Thompson, Drums - Alan Lovell, Lead Guitar & Vocals. - Pete Oakman, Bass Guitar & Vocals.

 Today’s line up features Alan Lovell, Lead Guitar and Vocals, Peter Oakman, Bass Guitar and Vocals,

 Jeff Bannister, Keyboards and vocals.
 Graham Hollingworth, Drums.